tomgxz/Kraken/REPORT.md

   <img alt="Zyro research image: assistant images" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro11.png?raw=true" width="50%"/>

   Zyro has two ways of positioning objects; one is very similar to the way Squarespace does, with a grid positioning system, and the second is a smart layout.
-It instead uses only columns to position, and the elements can be moved up and down said columns freely and snap to other elements, like how many editors like photoshop might do.
+It instead uses only columns to position, and the elements can be moved up and down said columns freely and snap to other elements, like how many editors - such as Photoshop - might do.
 The user can toggle the snapping to other elements in section settings.

   <img alt="Zyro research image: grid positioning system" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro12.png?raw=true" width="60%"/>